CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

     ![](./media/image-50.png)

 1. Each tool is an executable unit with a specific function.
-You can use a tool to perform tasks like summarizing text, or making an API call.
+You can use a tool to perform tasks like summarizing text or making an API call.
 You can use multiple tools within one flow and use a tool multiple times.

-1. One of the key benefit of Prompt flow tools is their seamless integration with third-party APIs and python open source packages.
+1. One of the key benefits of prompt flow tools is their seamless integration with third-party APIs and Python open-source packages.
 This not only improves the functionality of large language models but also makes the development process more efficient for developers.

 ## Review
-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:
-- Comprehended the Flow Development Lifecycle
+- Comprehended the flow development lifecycle.

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next exercise.
+Click on **Next >>** to proceed with the next exercise.